AndreGismo/SNEE-Projekt/dummy.md

 - implementing a model for charging of BEV battery
 - choosing and implementig of a distribution of arrival times for BEVs
 - choosing and implementing of a distribution for the travelled distances
+- choosing and implementing of a distribution for the nominal powers of the charging stations

 ## The Reference Grid